-DEADLINE FOR RECEIPT OF STOCKHOLDER PROPOSALS FOR 2022 ANNUAL MEETING
+DEADLINE FOR RECEIPT OF STOCKHOLDER PROPOSALS FOR 2023 ANNUAL MEETING

-Pursuant to regulations of the SEC, stockholders who intend to submit proposals for inclusion in our proxy materials for the 2022 Annual Meeting must do so no later than November 26, 2021.
-This requirement is separate from the SEC's other requirements that must be met to have a stockholder proposal included in our proxy statement.
+Pursuant to regulations of the SEC, stockholders who intend to submit proposals for inclusion in our proxy materials for the 2023 Annual Meeting must do so no later than November 25, 2022.
+This requirement is separate from the SEC's other requirements that must be met to have a stockholder proposal included in our Proxy Statement.
 In addition, this requirement is independent of certain other notice requirements of our Amended and Restated By-laws described below.
-All stockholder proposals and notices should be submitted to Corporate Secretary, Curtiss-Wright Corporation, 130 Harbour Place Drive, Davidson, North Carolina 28036.
+All stockholder proposals and notices should be submitted to Corporate Secretary, Curtiss-Wright Corporation, 130 Harbour Place Drive, Suite 300, Davidson, North Carolina 28036.
 The attached proxy card grants the proxy holder discretionary authority to vote on any matter raised and presented at the Annual Meeting.
-Pursuant to amended SEC Rule 14a-4(c)(1), we will exercise discretionary voting authority to the extent conferred by proxy with respect to stockholder proposals received after February 10, 2022.
+Pursuant to amended SEC Rule 14a-4(c)(1), we will exercise discretionary voting authority to the extent conferred by proxy with respect to stockholder proposals received after February 8, 2023.

-If a stockholder of record wishes to nominate Directors or bring other business to be considered by stockholders at the 2022 Annual Meeting, such proposals may only be made in accordance with the following procedure.
-Under our current Amended and Restated By-laws, nominations of Directors or other proposals by stockholders must be made in writing to our offices no later than February 4, 2022 and no earlier than January 7, 2022.
-However, if the date of the 2022 Annual Meeting is advanced by more than 30 days or delayed by more than 70 days from the anniversary date of the 2021 Annual Meeting, then such nominations and proposals must be delivered in writing to the Company no earlier than 120 days prior to the 2022 Annual Meeting and no later than the close of business on the later of (i) the 90th day prior to the 2022 Annual Meeting, or (ii) the 10th day following the day on which public announcement of the date of the 2022 Annual Meeting is first made.
+If a stockholder of record wishes to nominate Directors or bring other business to be considered by stockholders at the 2023 Annual Meeting, such proposals may only be made in accordance with the following procedure.
+Under our current Amended and Restated By-laws, nominations of Directors or other proposals by stockholders must be made in writing to our offices no later than February 4, 2023 and no earlier than January 5, 2023.
+However, if the date of the 2023 Annual Meeting is advanced by more than 30 days or delayed by more than 70 days from the anniversary date of the 2022 Annual Meeting, then such nominations and proposals must be delivered in writing to the Company no earlier than 120 days prior to the 2023 Annual Meeting and no later than the close of business on the later of (i) the 90th day prior to the 2023 Annual Meeting, or (ii) if the first public announcement of the date of such advanced or delayed annual meeting is less than 100 days prior to the date of such annual meeting, the 10th day following the day on which public announcement of the date of the 2023 Annual Meeting is first made.

 Please note that these requirements relate only to matters proposed to be considered for the 2022 Annual Meeting.
-They are separate from the SEC's requirements to have stockholder proposals included in the Company's 2022 proxy statement.
+They are separate from the SEC's requirements to have stockholder proposals included in the Company's 2023 proxy statement.